Table of Contents

 So, what are 7-string classical guitars good for?
 The added string introduces a broader tonal range and harmonic richness, providing classical guitarists with new avenues for artistic expression.

-Whether it’s through exploring lesser-known compositions written specifically for the 7-string guitar or adapting traditional pieces, musicians can dig deeper into the classical repertoire.
+Musicians can dig deeper into the classical repertoire by exploring lesser-known compositions written specifically for the 7-string guitar or adapting traditional pieces.

 Tuning Options

 The tuning of a 7-string classical guitar can vary but is often set to a low B or a low A. Tuning, like in 6-string classical guitars, significantly impacts the mood and texture of a piece.
-It allows for a more extended bass range, offering greater harmonic depth and enhancing the guitar’s overall resonance.
+It allows for a more extended bass range, offers greater harmonic depth, and enhances the guitar’s overall resonance.

 Who Are the Champions of the 7-String Classical Guitar?